 Certificates and Programs

 Many students interested in international affairs opt for one of the area studies Certificate Programs.
-They include Asian Studies, African Studies, Arab Studies, European Studies, Islam and Muslin-Christian Understanding, Latin American Studies or Russian and East European Studies.
+They include Asian Studies, African Studies, Arab Studies, European Studies, Islam and Muslim-Christian Understanding, Latin American Studies or Russian and East European Studies.
 These programs are designed to complement the study of the language and culture of a region with historical, political, and economic perspectives.

 SFS students have the option of complementing their major program with an optional interdisciplinary certificate program.
 SFS Certificates focus upon specific themes or regions and help to structure elective course work.

-Georgetown College students may earn a certificate in a regional study, which are offered through the School of Foreign Service.
+Georgetown College students may earn a certificate in a regional study, which is offered through the School of Foreign Service.
 College Certificates are the functional equivalent of minors, so they count as one of the (maximum) three academic components a student may complete toward the degree (i.e., a major plus two other components).
 There can be no double counting of courses between or among the programs.

 Programs & Coursework